mikeshulman/narya/README.md

 Narya is very much a work in progress.
 Expect breaking changes, including even in fundamental aspects of the syntax.
 (I try to make breaking changes as GitHub pull requests, so if you watch the repository you should at least get notified of them.)
 But on the other side of the coin, feedback on anything and everything is welcome.
 In particular, please report all crashes, bugs, unexpected errors, and other unexpected, surprising, or unintuitive behavior, either in GitHub issues or by direct email.

-## Top level interface
+## Installation

-### Compilation
+### From source

-Narya requires OCaml version 5.2.0 (or later) and various libraries.
+There is no distribution yet, so you have to compile Narya yourself.
+This requires OCaml version 5.2.0 (or later) and various libraries.
 After installing any version of OCaml and its package manager Opam, you can install Narya with its dependencies as follows:

 ```
 opam switch create 5.2.0